List of British Columbia general elections: Absentee voting

-Summary of results
+Results

 Before 1903

 Prior the 1903 election, political parties in British Columbia were not officially recognized in provincial elections.
 During this period, some candidates declared their support for the administration as "Government" candidates, while those not in support ran as "Non-Government" or Independent candidates.
 However, these pre-election alignments often did not persist once the House was seated as allegiances would frequently shift.

 While there were no official party lines, there were unofficial yet unstable ones.
 Premiers Amor De Cosmos and Joseph Martin both sat, at various times, in the federal House of Commons as Liberals, while Premier Edward Gawler Prior sat in the House of Commons as a Conservative.
 There was also a clear grouping of members who would often sit in opposition to, or in the cabinet of, certain other premiers.
 De Cosmos and his unofficial Liberals mutually supported each other (i.e. were in each other's cabinets).
 These premiers included McCreight, Walkem, Bevean, Semlin, and Martin.
 Meanwhile, Premiers Prior, Dunsmuir, Turner, A.E.B.
 Davie, Robson, Theodore Davie, Smithe, and Elliot sat in each other's cabinets or otherwise supported one another; while premiers from one group often sat in opposition to premiers from the other.